 Finally, you’ll need to hand your design over to the developers.
-Ultimately, building a rapport across different teams and being able to communicate clearly are crucial to the success of your project.
+Ultimately, building rapport across different teams and being able to communicate clearly is crucial to the success of your project.

 So what might a UI designer expect to see on their to-do list?
 Let’s drill down to some specifics.

 - Designing each individual screen with which the user will interact, including the layout: what should go where?
 How much space should be left between each element?
 What visual patterns and hierarchies make for an intuitive user experience?

 - Considering how the app will display on various screen sizes—think responsive design.